 Cauliflower pasta has never been so exciting!
-This recipe elevates humble cauliflower into a star, paired with perfectly cooked pasta and a mouthwatering garlic butter sauce.
+This recipe improves humble cauliflower into a star, paired with perfectly cooked pasta and a mouthwatering garlic butter sauce.
 The crispy pangrattato adds an irresistible crunch.
 This dish is perfect for anyone looking to add more vegetables to their meals without sacrificing flavor.
 It’s a quick and satisfying option for busy weeknights or a delightful side dish.

 Crispy Cauliflower Pasta Dream!